-- · Avoided severe, lasting or irremediable harm; and - · Appropriately addressed adverse impacts on the environment and society; and - Supported a decent standard of living for their stakeholders
+Avoided severe, lasting, or irremediable harm; and

+Appropriately addressed adverse impacts on the environment and society; and

+Supported a decent standard of living for their stakeholders.

 The Fund aimed to promote environmental and social characteristics holistically.
-In doing so, we did not consider all characteristics for all investments, but rather focused on the most relevant characteristics for each investment based on the nature of its activities, areas of operation, and products and services.
-However, using our proprietary research framework we aimed to promote the below characteristics within this fund; however a broader suite of characteristics might also have been promoted on an investmentby-investment basis:
+In doing so, it did not consider all characteristics for all investments, but rather focused on the most relevant characteristics for each investment based on the nature of its activities, areas of operation, and products and services.
+However, using its proprietary research framework, it aimed to promote the below characteristics within the fund: